pact-foundation/pact-jvm/consumer/junit/README.md

 javaOptions in Test := Seq("-Dpact.rootDir=some/other/directory")
 ```

-### Using `@PactFolder` annotation
+### Using `@PactDirectory` annotation

-You can override the directory the pacts are written in a test by adding the `@PactFolder` annotation to the test
+You can override the directory the pacts are written in a test by adding the `@PactDirectory` annotation to the test
 class.
-Be sure to import the correct annotation from `au.com.dius.pact.provider.junitsupport.loader.PactFolder`.

 ## Forcing pact files to be overwritten (3.6.5+)